Arnavion/tpfancontrol-rs/README.md

 Build with `cargo build` and run with `cargo run`

+The program reads a config file `/etc/tpfancontrol/config.toml` for the names of the temperature sensors and for the temperature-to-fan-level mapping.
+There is an example `config.toml.example` in this repository.

 If run without superuser rights, the program does not have write access to the kernel interface, so the controls for modifying the fan speed will be locked.